gchq/stroom-docs/content/en/docs/sending-data/header-arguments.md

 * `Feed` - The name of the feed this data relates to.
   This is mandatory and must match a feed defined within Stroom in order for Stroom to accept the data and know what to do with it.

-* `Compression` - This token is optionally used when the POST payload is compressed with either gzip of zip compression.
+* `Compression` - This token is optionally used when the POST payload is compressed with either gzip or zip compression.
   Value of `ZIP` and `GZIP` are valid. **Note**: The `Compression` token MUST not be used in conjunction with the standard HTTP header token `Content-Encoding` otherwise stroom will be unable to un-compress the data.
 Use either `Compression:GZIP` or `Content-Encoding:gzip`, not both.
 Using `Compression` is preferred.

 * `EffectiveTime` - This is only applicable to reference data.